syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### HeaderCellTextSize

-The FontSize for the content of header cell in the GridColumncan be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
+The FontSize for the content of header cell in the GridColumn can be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
 The default font size of the header cells in SfDataGrid is 14.

 #### HeaderFont

 The FontFamily for the content of header cell in the GridColumn can be customized by using the [GridColumn.HeaderFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFont.html) property.
-The default value font used in SfDataGrid is “HelveticaNeue LT 55 Roman”.
+The default value font used in SfDataGrid is `HelveticaNeue LT 55 Roman`.

 #### HeaderFontAttribute

 The FontAttribute for the content of the header cell in the GridColumn can be customized by using the [GridColumn.HeaderFontAttribute](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFontAttribute.html) property.
-The default value of this property is “None” and you can customize this to “Bold” or “Italic”.
+The default value of this property is `None` and you can customize this to `Bold` or `Italic`.

 #### HeaderText

 SfDataGrid allows you to customize the display content of the header cell using the [GridColumn.HeaderText](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderText.html) property.
 It specifies the text displayed in the column header.
-If HeaderText is not defined, then `GridColumn.MappingName` will be assigned to the HeaderText and will be displayed as column header.
+If header text is not defined, then `GridColumn.MappingName` will be assigned to the header text and will be displayed as column header.

 #### HeaderTextAlignment